dfe-analytical-services/explore-education-statistics/styleguide-csharp.md

 - Top-level class names will follow the naming convention `{ClassUnderTest}Tests`
 - Create a nested class on a per-public-method being tested basis `{MethodUnderTest}Tests`
-    * Do this from the outset, from he first method being tested.
-Do not wait until there are mutliple methods being tested to convert to this style
+    * Do this from the outset, from the first method being tested.
+Do not wait until there are multiple methods being tested to convert to this style
-    * Also use doubly-nested classes on a per-feature basis where appropriate `{FeatureUnderTest}Tests`
+    * Also use doubly-nested classes on a per-scenario basis where appropriate `{ScenarioUnderTest}Tests`.
+For example:

+      > Imagine under a nested `{MethodUnderTest}Tests`-type class, named `ListPublicationsTests`, we have methods like `UserIsPublicationOwner_Success`, `UserIsPublicationOwner_SupercededPublicationsExist`, `UserIsPublicationApprover_Success`, `UserIsPublicationApprover_SupercededPublicationsExist` etc...
+You might deem it sensible to create a 2nd level of nesting under `ListPublicationsTests` so that you then have the classes `UserIsPublicationOwnerTests` and `UserIsPublicationApproverTests`, and underneath them are their respective test methods like `Success`, `SupercededPublicationsExist`.

 - Generally follow a `Scenario_Result` pattern for test method names
 - Simple happy-path scenario could just be called `Success` for succinctness